 For the redesign of the permanent exhibition “Anne Frank.
 Morgen mehr.”
 (Anne Frank.
-Tomorrow more.)
-We joined the creative process at an early stage, working in close collaboration with the curatorial team, the graphic studio Pixelgarten, the architects from Exposition, and the designer Katja Kirchhoff.
+Tomorrow more.), we joined the creative process at an early stage, working in close collaboration with the curatorial team, the graphic studio Pixelgarten, the architects from Exposition, and the designer Katja Kirchhoff.
 We developed the media strategy, were responsible for all digital content, carried out the design and manufacturing of devices, interfaces, and hardware, and set up a software framework for content management.

 “Anne Frank.
-Morgen mehr.” is designed as an interactive Learning Lab aimed primarily at groups of young visitors and school classes, but it is also open to the general public.
+Morgen mehr.” is designed as an interactive Learning Lab aimed primarily at groups of young visitors and school classes, but is also open to the general public.
 Unlike traditional exhibitions, it relies on active participation, exchange, and independent exploration.
 The aim is to pose questions instead of presenting universal answers, to encourage critical thinking and empathy.
 This is achieved by delivering tangible examples, illustrating knowledge, and sometimes adding a provocative touch.
 Supported by trained guides, the visitors are encouraged to draw their own conclusions and form a reflected opinion.
 Furthermore, all visitors are invited to digitally document their discoveries on the topics treated, in order to create a basis for a final group discussion.

 Conceptually, the exhibition begins with the biography and persona of Anne Frank before connecting to the present day.
 All items are covered in 18 bespoke media stations and analogue hands-on activities highlighting different aspects of exclusion and injustice.
 With various didactic approaches, interaction concepts, and forms of presentation, they make up a diverse topical playground.